AlickMitchell/alickmitchell.github.io/content/posts/linux_static_route/index.md

 keywords = ['Linux', 'Networking'] date  = 2024-01-01
 draft = false
+description = "This post walks through the setting up of static routes on Linux"
 +++

 Whilst recently recertifying for my LFCS the networking section had been further expanded and now included static routes.
 I thought this was fantastic.
 Though I know a lot of people use linux, I doubt many get down into the plumbing, and work with the networking on their machines.
 This is just going to be a little walk through of setting up a static route.